Finding the best RMA software is only the beginning as the customer experience takes center stage

 Returns are not going anywhere

 Returns are a necessary part of doing business online today.
 Accepting returns and offering a generous returns policy, is the way to make money.
 In fact, 96% of shoppers will shop with a retailer again if the returns process was easy 5.
 For retailers, optimizing the returns process goes well beyond finding the best RMA software to manage the back-end.
 It takes a holistic approach to the entire customer experience.
-Brining AI into the customer experience pre-checkout and proactively keeping the customer informed throughout the process can elevate the customer experience and keep customers happy and coming back.
+Bringing AI customer service into the customer experience pre-checkout and proactively keeping the customer informed throughout the process can elevate the customer experience and keep customers happy and coming back.

 Can we discuss how we can marry our AI with your best-in-class RMA software to keep customers satisfied during the returns process?
 Let’s chat.